-I’m getting a lot of hits on this article, so before I go into my spiel, let me just say this: I am not a doctor, and this is not a medical assessment in any way, but I can state absolutely categorically that yes, eating too many cashews CAN send your poop white!
-In fact, eating too much of almost anything – and especially nuts (any type) – is likely to affect your poop.
+Before I start, let me state clearly that I am not a doctor, and this is not a medical assessment of any kind.
+But I can state absolutely and categorically that eating too many Cashews CAN send your poop white – or at least very pale or clay-coloured.
+In fact, eating too much of almost anything – and especially nuts (any type) and pulses – is likely to affect your poop’s colour and consistency.

 I found this out after I had a shock one day.
-I won’t go into graphic detail, but let’s just say after I’d been to take a dump, I almost had another unscheduled one when I saw what colour my poop was!
-And I almost had a third when I Googled it.
+I won’t go into graphic detail, but let’s just say after I’d been for a Number Two, I almost did another when I saw what colour my poop was!

-The internet is a great thing, but it must be a nightmare if you’re a hypochondriac.
-I mean, you get a pimple, you look it up… and it could be cancer.
+The internet is a great thing, but it can be very misleading if you’re not careful.
+I mean, you get a pimple, you look it up… cancer.
 You get a toothache and you look that up… cancer again.
 A headache?
 Yep, cancer – or possibly a stroke, a heart attack, cirrhosis of the liver, or mange.
 And so it goes on.
-Fortunately, I’m not a hypochondriac, although I could easily become one if I was to believe everything I read through Google.
+And social media is even worse for bad information.
+It’s people who are the problem.

-That’s what I had to do here.
-My starting point was that I had done something sufficiently different from normal – namely, I made some salted, roasted cashews and ate some.
-Well, when I say “some”, it was actually more like 500g of them over a period of about 24 hours (and about two thirds of that in one go).
-As you can probably tell, I like cashews, and since I hadn’t had any for about a year, I suddenly got a hankering for some.
+In my case, I had done something sufficiently different from normal – namely, I made some salted, roasted Cashews (which are easy to whip up, and way cheaper than buying them ready made) and ate some.
+By “some”, it was actually more like half a kilo of them over a fairly short period of time.
+I like Cashews, and since I hadn’t had any for a while I suddenly got a hankering for some.
 They were nice, and I didn’t give it much thought until my stomach started rumbling an hour or two later.